Mother Teresa’s Life and Legacy

 statue of the nun Mother Teresa

-I stoppedto get a better look and while exploring the grounds found this statue of Mother Teresa.
+I stopped to get a better look and while exploring the grounds found this statue of Mother Teresa.

 For her work, Mother Teresa was awarded many honors and awards, including the 1979 Nobel Peace Prize in recognition of her work “in bringing help to suffering humanity.”

 Despite her acclaim, Mother Teresa remained modest and humble.
 After her death, some of her private writings became public, revealing she often doubted her faith and felt lost and alone.
-Although people criticized her for this, others see it as a reflection of her true faith in God, remaining devout even when she didn’t feel certain, something many of us can understand.
+Although people criticized her for this, others see it as a reflection of true faith in God, remaining devout even when she didn’t feel certain, something many of us can understand.

 She died in September 1997 and was beatified in October 2003.
 In December 2015, Pope Francis recognized a second miracle attributed to Mother Teresa, clearing the way for her to be canonized as a saint in 2016. (source biography.com)